Zenzile: The Reimagination Of Miriam Makeba

 Label: Salon Africana

-Grammy-nominated vocalist and songwriter Somi's new album Zenzile: The Reimagination Of Miriam Makeba is a celebration of the late Makeba’s invaluable musical contributions and messages of social justice.
-This new record will be released on the artist’s Salon Africana label, featuring Somi’s renditions of some of Makeba’s best known songs—both Makeba’s own compositions and covers.
+GRAMMY-nominated vocalist and songwriter Somi presents her new album, Zenzile: The Reimagination Of Miriam Makeba, a celebration of the late Makeba’s invaluable musical contributions and messages of social justice.
+The album, which is releasing on the artist’s Salon Africana label, features Somi’s renditions of some of Makeba’s best known songs—both Makeba’s own compositions and covers.
+The release date is set to honor Makeba on what would have been her 90th birthday.

 Regarded as one of Africa’s first international superstars, Makeba (whose given name is ‘Zenzile’) elevated the spirit of a continent, including her native South Africa.
 Her courage, however, was met with three decades of political exile from her homeland followed by blacklisting in the United States after her marriage to civil rights activist Stokely Carmichael.
 Somi’s lifelong love of Makeba’s music and personal strength led to a record that she hopes will inspire a rediscovery of Makeba’s life and work.
 Somi adds, “This album is my attempt to honor the unapologetic voice of an African woman who inevitably made room for my own journey and countless other African artists.
 In short, I owe her.
 We all do.”

-To further celebrate the work of Makeba, Somi wrote and will star in Dreaming Zenzile, an original musical theater production based on the life of Makeba under the direction of Obie-award winner Lileanna Blain-Cruz.
-On September 10, this electrifying portrait of Makeba will kick off the ‘21-’22 theater season at The Repertory Theatre of St. Louis (The Rep).
-The rolling world premiere production will journey on to the McCarter Theatre Center in Princeton, to ArtsEmerson in Boston, to an Off-Broadway run in New York City co-produced by the Apollo Theater, National Black Theatre and New York Theatre Workshop, all in partnership with Octopus Theatricals.
+To further celebrate the work of Makeba, Somi stars in Dreaming Zenzile, her original musical theater production based on the life of Makeba under the direction of Obie-award winner Lileanna Blain-Cruz.
+On September 10, this electrifying portrait of Makeba kicked off the ‘21-’22 theater season at The Repertory Theatre of St. Louis (The Rep).
+The rolling world premiere production will journey on to the McCarter Theatre Center in Princeton this month, running January 15 to February 13, to ArtsEmerson in Boston (February 23-27), to a Off-Broadway run in New York City co-produced by the National Black Theatre, New York Theatre Workshop and Apollo Theater, all in partnership with Octopus Theatricals, starting May/June 2022.
 The soul-stirring production includes a live jazz band playing original music and reinterpretations of Makeba’s remarkable catalog while telling the story of her extraordinary life journey.

 In addition, Somi was recently featured in “The Arts Interrupted,” an episode of PBS Great Performances that examined artistic challenges and potential for growth during the Covid shutdown.